fj81-dev/lunii-manager/README.md

 A native macOS app to manage stories on your **Lunii v1 (upgraded to FW2), v2, v3 or FLAM** storyteller, without going through Luniistore.

+> 🪟 A [**Windows**](https://github.com/fj81-dev/lunii-manager-win) version is also available.

 Local library, drag-and-drop, built-in player, official Lunii account sign-in, firmware updates — all packaged in one self-contained app that runs offline whenever it can, and adapts to the way you actually organize your stories.

-> 🪟 A **Windows** version is also available — see the [main page](https://github.com/fj81-dev/lunii-manager-win).

 <p align="center"><img src="screen.webp" alt="Overview" /></p>